eduardionescu435/Low-Frequency-Amplifier/README.md

 # Low Frequency Amplifier (OrCAD Project)

-This repository contains an academic hardware design project created in OrCAD, focusing on a Low Frequency Amplifier (AJF).
+This repository contains an academic hardware design project created in OrCAD, focusing on a Low Frequency Amplifier.

 ## Description
-This project includes the main schematic and associated design files (including `.ajf` and other standard OrCAD formats).
+This project includes the main schematic and associated design files (including  standard OrCAD formats).
 It serves as a complete workspace for viewing, editing, and simulating the circuit design.

 ## Usage
 To explore this project: